In a nutshell

 Our popular Construction Project Management degree is accredited by both the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).
 You'll be educated to the highest industry standards, studying a range of tailored, industry-shaped modules shaped to develop your professional, technical and interpersonal skill set.

-If you're keen to graduate sooner, we also offer an accelerated route so you can complete your studies in two years rather than three.
+If you're keen to graduate sooner, we also offer an accelerated route where you can complete your studies in two years rather than three.

 - Learn the scientific, technological and financial aspects of building development and construction management